List of Slayers characters: Xellos

 Xellos first appears in the fifth novel, where he is a mysterious priest that teams up with Lina and her friends so he can destroy the manuscript of the Claire Bible in possession of the demon-worshiping cult.
 In the next novel, Xellos reappears and starts to travel with Lina and company.
 He later admits to Lina that he is a demon serving Zellas and that he was originally tasked with destroying the Claire Bible manuscripts, but his current job was concocted by Hellmaster Fibrizo and is to protect and guide Lina to the Claire Bible.
 Knowing she can not defeat the strong demon, Lina accepts Xellos into the group.
-After successfully leading Lina to the Claire Bible at Dragons' Peak, Xellos flees after being severely injured by Gaav.
+After successfully leading Lina to the Claire Bible at Dragons' Peak in the eighth novel, Xellos flees after being severely injured by Gaav.
+After Hellmaster Fibrizo is defeated in the next novel, Xellos appears in order to have Lina explain what happened.
+After she does, both say goodbye and wish to never meet again.
+Xellos briefly appears in the fifteenth novel, first stopping a demon attack on Lina and company led by Bradu, and then destroying Bradu when he was about to give secrets away to them.